 To be home to such vandals as you . . .”

-- It was a photo of crew member Charlie Duke’s family
+- A photo of Apollo 16’s crew member Charlie Duke’s family

 - ripleys.com, bbc.com and newscientist.com